 Our intervention for speech, language, voice and swallowing disorders is guided by:

-Close to one in five of us will experience communication difficulties at some point in our lives (Scottish Executive Social Research 2007).
+Close to one in five of us will experience communication difficulties at some point in our lives.

-The British Voice Association (BVA) estimates that the cost of voice problems to the British economy is approximately £200m per year.
+The estimated cost of voice problems to the British economy is approximately £200m per year.

 Source: The British Voice Association.